DrDab/BreakfastBookClub/README.md

 - View trending readers

 From Book club profile page:
-- View posts made in a specific book club
 - Join a book club by clicking "Join the club"
 - Recommend book to a friend by clicking "Recommend"
 - Save a book by clicking "Save"